-Joep van Haren, Department of Marketing & Supply Chain Management, SBE, Maastricht University Contact: j.vanharen@maastrichtuniversity.nl
+Marcel van Birgelen, Department of Marketing & Supply Chain Management, SBE, Maastricht University Contact: m.vanbirgelen@maastrichtuniversity.nl

 In this course we will take the viewpoint of the Chief Marketing Officer (CMO).
 A CMO is not simply an implementer but rather a maker of organization strategy.
 More specifically, a CMO is expected to be a leader in defining the mission of a business, in analyzing competitive market situations, in developing business objectives and goals, and in defining customer value propositions and marketing strategies that create value for a business unit as a whole.